sl8r000/carried-interests/_posts/2016-04-11-bayes-and-ml.md

 ```
 ![distro](http://i.imgur.com/sKpalIi.png)

-All of this is really interesting, because it means that our posterior distribution is the best we can do: **A perfect regression model can do no better than return the mode of Gamma(1+3M,4) (which is 3M/4) as its prediction.** If you've heard of the [Bayes error rate](https://en.wikipedia.org/wiki/Bayes_error_rate) before, this is what we're running up against.
-There's nothing more to know about `true_value` from the `sample_*` variables than the mean of the three samples; that's the best we can do.
+So we already know what the ideal model would do.
+We know even more though: **We also have a lower bound on the error our model is forced to make**.
+This is just because knowing the posterior distribution is the best we can do: A perfect regression model can do no better than return the mode of Gamma(1+3M,4) (which is 3M/4) as its prediction.
+If you've heard of the [Bayes error rate](https://en.wikipedia.org/wiki/Bayes_error_rate) before, this is what we're running up against.
+There's nothing more to know about `true_value` from the `sample_*` variables than the mean of the three samples.

 Knowing all of this -- knowing both the optimal prediction and the amount of error that prediction is bound to have -- it's interesting to see what a regresson model does in practice.